leouieda/website/about/index.md

   observations)
 * Research software engineering (building quality software for science)

-I've been working in these topics since 2008, when I started a research internship under Prof. [Naomi Ussami][naomi] during my time as an undergraduate student at USP.
+I started working on these topics in 2008 during a research internship under Prof. [Naomi Ussami][naomi] during my time as an undergraduate student at USP, and have continued throughout graduate school at the [Observatório Nacional][on] with Prof. [Valéria C. F. Barbosa][valeria] and a postdoc with Prof. [Paul Wessel][paul] at the [University of Hawaiʻi at Mānoa][hawaii].

 <div class="callout">